CRSS666/docs/content_guidelines.md

 By the title of this one it should be clear I'm following a vague template that somewhat applies — we are not a registered trademark/brand, and we merely hold copyright to our content, server and names, but we should still follow these things to avoid issues with any serious brand.

 * **Do**: Use “Official Names”, as in names that we have a consensus that won't have any issues with real brands (QNN, BlurBank, Northern)
+  * The exception to this is if you *own* the “brand”.
+For example, we mention Pridecraft Studios as Blurry owns both Pridecraft and CRSS
 * **Don't**: Use or mention any real life brand, country or artist’s name in a way that indicates affiliation, approval or endorsement.
 This also applies for criticizing or mentioning current IRL events.
 (USA, Tesla, Trump)
-  *Example*:
+  * *Example*:

   ✅ “Currently homeless?
 Get a free apartment at the Northern buildings\!”

   ❌ “RedBull gives you elytras”

 # Content Types & Platforms